Zackeree/extended-example-project/_hugo_project/content/Gradle/_index.md

 weight: 1
 ---

-The Radio Telescope project and the Spring framework are build and deployed using the Gradle build system.
+The Radio Telescope project and the Spring framework are built and deployed using the Gradle build system.
 The build script has several Gradle tasks set up to streamline the develop->test->publish workflow.